Heart of the Country: Reception

 Stephen Thomas Erlewine of AllMusic described the song as "an effortless folk-pop tune that ranks among [McCartney's] very best songs".
 Erlewine also praises its "imaginative and gorgeous arrangement".
 In 2013, Rolling Stone rated "Heart of the Country" at number 26 in its list of Paul McCartney's best post-Beatles songs.
+Ultimate Classic Rock critic Nick DeRiso rated it as McCartney's 40th best song from the 1970s.

 Aftermath

 McCartney and Elvis Costello re-recorded the song, with Mark Ronson producing, in 2013 for a commercial featuring his late wife Linda's vegetarian recipe book.

 It was also included on The 7" Singles Box in 2022.